mrtonks/anomality-detection/README.md

 # Anomality Detection with Apache Flink
+## Requirements
+This project was built using the following software:
+- Java/OpenJDK 1.8
+- Apache Flink 1.9.1
+- Apache Maven 3.3.9
+- Docker 19.03

 ## Getting started
 The following steps are required in order to get the docker image, run the project and store the results in InfluxDB.